leo0514/vpc-on-classic-network/about-network.md

 A Virtual Private Cloud (VPC) is a virtual network that's tied to your customer account.
 It gives you cloud security, with the ability to scale dynamically, by providing fine-grained control over your virtual infrastructure and your network traffic segmentation.

-This document covers some networking concepts as they are applied within {{site.data.keyword.cloud}} VPC.
+This document covers some networking concepts as they are applied within {{site.data.keyword.vpc_full}}.
 The use cases and characteristics described include:

 * regions
 * zones